Home > Tours > UK Tours > Best of the United Kingdom

 Trip Inclusions

 • If you're a Harry Potter lover, this is for you!
-Explore J.K.
-Rowling's greatest inspirations in Edinburgh and take one of the world’s most scenic train journeys through the Highlands, crossing the famed Glenfinnan Viaduct.
+Ride one of the world’s most scenic train journeys as you travel to the Highlands on the West Highland Railway, crossing the Glenfinnan Viaduct of Harry Potter fame.

-• Marvel at the archeological wonder of Stonehenge and discover all you need to know about the rich history of this iconic site.
+• Explore the archeological wonder of Stonehenge and discover all you need to know about the rich history of this iconic site.

 • Spend a day exploring arguably the most beautiful and most British countryside – the Cotswolds.
-Explore the villages, walk through endless fields and taste some of the best ales in the neighbourhood.
+Walk through endless fields and taste some of the best ales in the neighbourhood.

-• Walk the famous Lon Gwyrfai path in Snowdonia National Park, travel to the mountainous landscape of Lake District National Park and hike through the purple heather in Cairngorms National Park.
+• Walk the Lon Gwyrfai path in Snowdonia National Park.
+Then, travel to the mountainous landscape of Lake District National Park and walk along Windermere Lake.

 • Take a ferry to the Isle of Skye, soak up the fresh sea air and mountain views and taste your way through the local whisky.
-Then, take a day trip through the stunning landscapes and medieval castles of Skye.
+Then, take a daytrip through the beautiful landscapes and medieval castles of Skye.

 • Hotel (24 nights)